 While several States throughout the country have legalized the recreational use of marijuana, Illinois is not one of those States.
 However, Illinois has made some positive movements towards legalizing marijuana.
 A couple of years ago Illinois joined the growing national movement towards allowing for the use of medical marijuana.
 Last Summer Illinois decriminalized the possession of very small amounts of marijuana.
 Under this new law, if you are caught with 10 grams or less of marijuana, instead of going to criminal court and facing criminal charges, you will be given a ticket and have to pay a fine.
 If you receive a municipal violation for possession of 10 grams or less of marijuana/cannabis you should talk to an experienced criminal defense lawyer so that you can make sure the violation does not appear in a background search.
-In DuPage County and Kane County, a Municipal Violation ticket may appear in a background search.
+In DuPage County, Kane County, and Lake County, a Municipal Violation ticket may appear in a background search.
 Many employers will not be willing to hire you if they see a Possession of Cannabis/Marijuana charge on a background search.
 Possession of Cannabis lawyer, James Dimeas, has extensive experience representing people charged with Cannabis/Marijuana Municipal violations.
 He knows how to make sure the case never appears in a background search and jeopardizes your ability to get a good job.Possession of Marijuana Criminal Consequences in Illinois

 Possession of Marijuana criminal lawyer, James Dimeas, has extensive experience dealing with the criminal consequences of Possession of Cannabis/Marijuana charges.
 Criminal charges will be filed against you if you are arrested with more than 10 grams of Marijuana/Cannabis.
 If you are arrested with more than 10 grams of Marijuana/Cannabis but less than 30 grams you can be charged with a Class A misdemeanor which carries a potential jail sentence of up to one year in jail and a fine up to $2,500.
 If you have over 30 grams but less than 500 grams of Marijuana/Cannabis you could be charged with a Class 4 felony which carries one to three years in prison.
 If you have over 500 grams but less than 2000 grams of Marijuana/Cannabis you could be facing a class 3 felony which carries a potential jail sentence of between two to five years.
 If you are caught with over 200 grams but less than 5000 grams you could be facing a Class 2 felony which carries a potential jail sentence of three to seven years.
 If you are caught with over 5000 grams of Cannabis/Marijuana you could be facing a Class 1 felony which carries a potential jail sentence of between 4 to 15 years.